2ndsleep/2ndsleep.github.io/_posts/learn/web/static-web-app/procedures/2024-02-28-configure-dev-environment.md

 - {{ site.data.fake.infrastructure_repo }}
 - {{ site.data.fake.web_public_repo }}

-{% include figure image_path="/assets/images/posts/github-swa-repos.png" caption="You should something like this when you click on your profile picture and select **Your repositories**." alt="GitHub repositories page" %}
+{% include figure image_path="/assets/images/posts/github-swa-repos.png" caption="You should see something like this when you click on your profile picture and select **Your repositories**." alt="GitHub repositories page" %}

 ## Clone Repositories

-Now we want to pull down the content from the repositories we just created on GitHub down to our local computer.
+Now we want to pull down the content from the repositories we just created on GitHub to our local computer.
 This is called **cloning** your repository.
-Since we have two repositories for this project, I can show you two different ways for doing things: these hard way with the command line and the easy way with VS Code.
+Since we have two repositories for this project, I can show you two different ways for doing things: the hard way with the command line and the easy way with VS Code.

 If you haven't [installed VS Code]({% post_url /learn/basics/iac/procedures/2024-01-31-vscode %}), do that now.
 {: .notice--info}